garybake/blog/content/2023_03_24_vector_database_api.md

 				db.client.batch.add_data_object(email, "Email")

-You can confirm the data has loaded with https://your-database-code.weaviate.network/v1/objects Once you are confident its working, recreate the email class and upload 500 messages.
+You can confirm the data has loaded at https://your-database-code.weaviate.network/v1/objects.
+Once you are confident its working, recreate the email class and upload 500 messages.

 ### Query the data